Belle Meade Plantation features a silver inkwell made from real horse hooves.

 Clearly, a horse-hoof inkwell is not an ideal desk accessory.
 But this one dates back 100 years and are the hooves of Iroquois, one of the most famous American race horses ever.
 Many, if not all, Kentucky Derby winners can trace their lineage back to this horse, whose image (and hooves) are persevered here at the Belle Meade Plantation.

-Belle Meade is a historic property in Nashville, Tennessee steeped in centuries of American history … but first it celebrates the horse.
+Belle Meade Plantation is a historic property in Nashville, Tennessee steeped in centuries of American history, problematic and otherwise … but today, it celebrates the horse.

 In 1806, John Harding purchases 200 acres of land here and begins working the land and acquiring human slaves.
-(Yes, slaves lived here and a residence turned museum on the property commemorates their history today).
+(Yes, slaves lived here and a residence turned museum on the property commemorates their history today – it’s a problematic history).
 Harding begins building wealth by diversifying the economic potential of the land: a farm, gin mill, gristmill and sawmill operated here.
 In 1820, he builds a house calling it ‘Belle Meade’ or beautiful meadow.

 Harding’s horse interest piques in 1816 when he recognizes a growth in the popularity in thoroughbred racing, and by 1823, he was breeding and racing his own horses.
 There was a special pride in American-bred stallions at the time.
 Even during the Civil War, after Harding’s son William Giles Harding took over, the family was able to keep their prized horses.